 How to prevent, and fix Outdated WordPress & PHP Versions

 This one is an easy one.
 You should always update your WordPress installation to the latest version.
 Make sure you always use the latest version (remember to always do a backup before upgrading).
 As for upgrading PHP, once you have tested your WordPress site for compatibility, you can change the version of PHP.

-We got ourselves familiar with various WordPress security vulnerabilities and their possible solutions.
+We got ourselves familiar with various WordPress vulnerabilities and their possible solutions.
 It is worth noticing that update plays an essential role in keeping the WordPress security intact.
-And when notice any unusual activity, get on your toes and start digging until you find the problem as these security risks can cause damages in thousands of $$.
+And when you notice any unusual activity, get on your toes and start digging until you find the problem as these security risks can cause damages in thousands of $$.